yeongjinsheng/penguin/README.md

 # Penguin Books Scraper

-A Python web scraper that extracts book titles and authors from Penguin Books search results using `httpx` and `selectolax`.
+A Python web scraper that extracts book titles and authors (mostly Epictetus related) from Penguin Books search results using `httpx` and `selectolax`.

 ## Getting Started